aliostad/SuperBenchmarker/README.md

 sends random integers in the range of 1 and 1,000,000.

 Of course, random values do not always work and data needs to be taken from a pool of known values.
 In this case you can create a data file containing headers, matching the parameter names you have.
-(By default, only URL will be parameterised and if you need to parameterise the body too, you need to add option `-b` too(.
+(By default, only URL will be parameterised and if you need to parameterise the body too, you need to add flag `-b` too(.
 You pass the name of the file using `-f (file)` which assumes the file is a CSV.
 You can shuffle the records using `-U (--shuffleData)` flag.
 TSV is also supported using option `-a (--TSV)`, here with shuffling the data:

 ``` bash
 sb -u "http://example.com/api/car/{{{carId}}}" -f carIds.tsv -a -U
 ```

 Let's look an example.
-So let's say you are testing car update API (which needs a PUT with payload) and you need to parameterise car id and their prices.
+So let's say you are testing car update API (which needs a PUT method with a payload) and you need to parameterise car id and their prices.
 Prepare a data file called testdata.csv:

 ```
 carId,price